Public info about the author: Cribald

 • 1khztransientanalysisR-d0c28e4a ACsweepR-2b152429 FFTtransientoutputR-1f2f1d35 parametricanalysisSETpotentiometerR-eda0a54e al_35_schema_167-809b56fb al_35_bottom_183-0fc51764

-• A full course using PSpice as SPICE simulator for a practical and easy way to learn 3-stage audio power amplifiers design with theory and SPICE simulation analysis.
+• A complete course using PSpice as SPICE simulator for a practical and easy way to learn 3-stage audio power amplifiers design with theory and SPICE simulation analysis.
 You ‘ll learn to calculate and size components of a basic three stage power amplifier.
 The sources current circuits of the first stage, study the effects of a feedback signal application, the mirroring of the first stage currents, design of a typical dual rail power supply for a fixed power, features of enhanced output stages with a current limiter, a zobel network filter, Nyquist Criterion to validate the stability of the amplifier with a feedback applied.
 The course explains how to implement frequency compensation with one or two dominant poles with compensation capacitors, design of top quality BJT 100W quasi complementary class B, 100W complementary class B, 140W class B, 40W class A.

 • For-Credits